 The School's research output spans several major subfields of our discipline, including Communications and Networking, Interactive Systems, Pervasive Systems, Software Engineering and Human-Computer Interaction.
 The School has identified three interdisciplinary areas as key growth areas: Data Science, Cybersecurity and Digital Health.
 We actively pursue research agendas that cut across traditional field boundaries to achieve transformative developments in several sub-fields simultaneously and are driven by real world challenge and benefit.

 Our research is recognised for its exceptional quality and international reputation.
-The UK Research Excellence Framework (REF) 2014 overall ranked us 12th in the UK for Computer Science, with 91% of our research rated as world-leading or internationally excellent (and 7th in the UK for producing work in these two categories).
+The UK Research Excellence Framework (REF) 2021 ranked us 14th in the UK for research power, with 94% of our research being rated as world-leading or internationally excellent.
 An International Review of UK Computer Science cited us as one of only a handful of centres undertaking "leading edge systems research".

 Our research is supported by grants from the UK Research Councils, the European Commission and industrial sponsors.
 The total value of our current grants exceeds £12M.
 Our grant portfolio reflects our commitment to collaborative research, including on an international scale.